 Log files can be found in the Other Files folder in the Project Panel.
 To view a log file, double click on the log file in the Project Panel.
-It will automatically open in the default program your computer is configured to use for that file type.
+It will automatically open in the default program your computer is configured to use for .csv files.